TechneWare/SmarterMail.Cli/README.md

 | :--- | :--- |
 | `InvalidateCache` | Invalidates the current cache, signaling other commands to reload it |

-_Used in scripts to make sure the cache appears invalid for follow on commands_
+_Used in scripts to make sure the cache appears invalid for follow-on commands_

 ### Kill